jadeblaquiere/ecclib/examples/README.md

     cat a2b_copy.ctxt
     ```

-1. Decode the message
+1. Decrypt the message

-    Bob can use his private key to decode the message.
+    Bob can use his private key to decrypt the message.
 Simple enough.

     ```
     cat a2b.ctxt | ./ecdh_dec --privkey=bob.privkey
+    ```

+## Sending an elliptic curve point with Elgamal encryption

+The Elliptic Curve Elgamal cryptosystem encrypts a point (e.g. public key)
+using public key encryption such that it can be decoded by the recipient.

+1. Encrypt a point

+    Alice can encrypt her own public key and send it to Bob

+    ```
+    cat alice.pubkey | ./ecelgamal_enc --pubkey=bob.pubkey > a2b_eg.ctxt
+    ```

+2. Decrypt a point

+    Bob can decrypt the ciphertext to obtain the original elliptic curve point

+    ```
+    cat a2b_eg.ctxt | ./ecelgamal_dec --privkey=bob.privkey
     ```